atrettel/sheardata/README.md

 - Python module to load and use SQLite database.

+- Documentation also serves as a data and literature review for different flow classes (a meta-analysis).

-- CSV files as input files and output files.
+- CSV files as input files.

 - Uncertainty quantification and data validation for as many cases as possible.